How to Keep Pets Calm During Fireworks

 Are Pets Actually Scared of Fireworks?

-• Excessive Barking or Vocalising—Since pets can't speak, they alert us to their fears or perceived threats in a way we'll notice.
+- Excessive Vocalising—Pets can't speak so they alert us to their fears or perceived threats in a way we'll notice.
 A fearful dog might bark nonstop, while a cat may growl or meow excessively.

-• Restlessness—Pets will only settle if they feel safe enough to do so, which is a defence mechanism from when they were wild animals.
-If your pet is pacing, circling, or refuses to settle, this could be a sign they're afraid or anxious.
+- Restlessness—Pets will only settle if they feel safe enough to do so, which is a defense mechanism from when they were wild animals.
+If your pet is pacing, circling, or refusing to settle, this could be a sign they're afraid or anxious.

-• Fearful Body Language—Fear can elicit certain bodily responses from pets, such as trying to appear small, keeping their bodies low, changing pupil dilation, or flat ears.
+- Fearful Body Language—Fear can elicit specific bodily responses from pets, such as trying to appear small, keeping their bodies low, changing pupil dilation, or flattening their ears.

 How to Comfort Your Pet During Fireworks